 Dvorat Hatavor is a silk and honey farm near Mount Tabor.
-There is also a visitors center, which offers educational programs and family activities.
+At the visitors center, you can join tours and family activities.

 Table of Contents